 A ball's course in the game of cricket depends on wind and other atmospheric conditions, its surface, the pitch and the way a bowler releases it.
 A batsman has to fit all these into his mind while analyzing its movement and use his practiced technique and experience to tackle it.
 All this depends on science.
 And everything has to follow its commandments.
 Your superstitious rituals before the game starts, the shirt you are wearing, the black/red thread the pundit tied to your hand cannot bend the natural laws and change anything in the situation.
 Period.

 When several factors decide outcomes, they follow the interplay of scientific rules and routes and exactly fit into the reaction realities.
 You have to register this in your mind to come out of the misery you are in.
 Watch it coolly and try to understand it.
+How a person survives a health condition or a catastrophe or a bad situation depends on the sum total outcomes of scientific factors occurring simultaneously.
+Other outside things have no effect whatsoever on it.
 Any connections you make between rituals/superstitions and the outcomes depend on your perceptions and experiences.
 A positive outcome either to you or others makes you stick with them.
 A negative result will make you attack them.
 But the net result doesn't depend on anything that is not related to it!
 And these unrelated factors are your beliefs, rituals, superstitions and myths.